bterwijn/memory_graph/README.md

 ## 3. Call Stack ##
-Function ```memory_graph.get_call_stack()``` returns the full call stack that holds for each called function all the local variables.
-This enables us to visualize the local variables of each of the called functions simultaneously.
-This helps to visualize if variables of different called functions share any data between them.
-Here for example we call function ```add_one()``` with arguments ```a, b, c``` that adds 1 to change each of its arguments.
+The function `memory_graph.get_call_stack()` returns the complete call stack, including all local variables for each function in the stack.
+This allows us to simultaneously visualize the local variables of all the called functions.
+By doing so, we can identify whether any local variables from different functions in the call stack share data with one another.
+Here for example we call function ```add_one()``` with arguments ```a, b, c``` that adds 1 to each of its arguments.

 ```python
 import memory_graph